Matmaus/Windower/README.md

 ### Links a Paths

 Make sure to configure this right.
+`baseUrl`, `filePath` and `imgsUrl` must be ended with slash or backslash

 Here is one example of it: